-Columbia University's Shuttle system exists to serve the faculty, staff and students of Columbia University and Columbia Irving Medical Center.
+Columbia University's Shuttle system exists to serve active faculty, staff and students of Columbia University and Columbia Irving Medical Center.
 This is not a public transportation service, it has been designed to serve the needs of our Columbia community.

 Guidelines for Riding the Shuttle

 - Upon boarding one of our shuttles the driver will ask you to tap your Columbia University ID card/CUIMC ID card on the card reader.

 - Seating is available on a first-come-first-served basis.